What is Cone Editions Press?

 What are the advantages of printing with you?

-Cone Editions Press is the longest running digital print-lab on earth: it’s were commercial fine art inkjet printing started.
+Cone Editions Press is the longest running digital print-lab on earth: it’s where commercial fine art inkjet printing started.
 CEP is owned and operated by Jon and Cathy Cone and when you work with us you are guaranteed personal, collaborative, long-term, and future-proof support with your artistic production.
 Cone Editions Press is very experimental too!
-We started (before digital) as a silk-screen and gravure studio for painters and other artists during the 80s.
+We started (before digital) as a silk-screen and photogravure studio for painters and sculptors during the 1980s.
 That means we have deep experimental mark-making in our roots and won’t shy away from non-traditional ways of making prints!

 Does Piezography print both glossy & matte?